sonic-net/sonic-mgmt/docs/api_wiki/sonichost_methods/os_version.md

 `property`

 ## Overview
-Provides management ip for host.
+Provides string representing the version of SONiC being used

 ## Examples
 ```
 def test_fun(duthosts, rand_one_dut_hostname):
     duthost = duthosts[rand_one_dut_hostname]

-    m_ip = duthost.mgmt_ip
+    vsonic = duthost.os_version
 ```

 ## Arguments
 Takes no arguments.

 ## Expected Output
-A string representing the management ip for the host.
+String representing the version of SONiC being used